Ixcatl/fables_novasophonia/docs/core/basics.rst

 ******
 Basic Mechanics
 ******
 FoNS may have a veneer of a traditional fantasy RPG, but most of its mechanics are not shared with the likes of D&D or Pathfinder.
-It's important to understand these basics before learning the rest of the game's systems.
+It's important to understand these basics before learning the rest of the game.

 ----------------------------

 Rolling Dice
 ==========

 FoNS features a "dice pool" mechanic at its core, using six-sided dice almost exclusively.
 Rolls are made by counting a number of winning dice, instead of wagering a high or low roll on a single die.
-Each player will want about eight D6 dice, though even more might be necessary in longer campaigns.
+Each player will want about eight D6 dice, though even more might be necessary in high-level campaigns.

 Most actions require a roll, or *check*, to count successes by rolling with d6s.
 Each die that rolls a 5 or 6 is tallied as an individual success.
-Checks between two characters may pit their rolls against one another; others will require a static target of winning dice to succeed.
+Checks between two creatures may pit their rolls against one another; others will require a static target of winning dice to succeed.
 Every check has its own way of determining the number of dice and what its succeeding conditions are.

-| When making a roll, you may have access to a certain number of :term:`rerolls <reroll>`.
-Immediately after a roll is made (but before it is finalized), you may choose a die for each allowed reroll and roll them again.
+| When making a roll, a character may have access to a certain number of :term:`rerolls <reroll>`.
+Immediately after a roll is made (but before it is finalized), they may choose a die for each allowed reroll and roll them again.
 The better of the two outcomes is then used and tallied with the rest.
-| As a rule of thumb, any time where you would be left with half a die - such as a check with an attribute ending in .5 - a single extra reroll is given instead.
+| As a rule of thumb, any time a roll would be left with half a die - such as a check with an attribute ending in .5 - a single extra reroll is given instead.

 Certain exceptionally easy rolls may also :term:`favor` towards the lower end.
 A check with +1 favor, for instance, will have a success range of 4-6 instead of 5-6, making it substantially easier to pass.